crossplane/crossplane/docs/services-developer-guide.md

 * Directly embed a [`PortableClass`] struct.
 * Have no `Spec` field.
 * Have no `Status` field.
-* Have a corresponding List type that sastisfies the [`resource.PortableClassList`] interface.
+* Have a corresponding List type that satisfies the [`resource.PortableClassList`] interface.

 The `FancySQLInstanceClass` portable resource class would look as follows: